 From project details to costing and budget, it is quintessential to have everything confirmed by your client.
 The easiest way to avoid miscommunication is by sending them a ‘Minutes of Meeting’ email that they can review and add to.
 This, additionally, creates the impression that you paid attention to your client’s needs and had the courtesy to note details down, making the client feel heard.
 Furthermore, if this is a project that requires collaboration, your entire team is up to date with the project’s progression.

 3. Stick to the timeline

 This is just basic work etiquette but it makes a world of a difference.
-Being punctual and sticking with the discussed timeline, be it simple follow up calls, or a complicated step by step development process makes a lasting impression on your customer.
-It shows that your team is reliable, trustworthy, and most importantly, you respect your client’s time.
+Being punctual and sticking with the discussed timeline, be it simple follow-up calls, or a complicated step-by-step development process makes a lasting impression on your customer.
+It shows that your team is reliable and trustworthy, and most importantly, you respect your client’s time.

 Moreover having a timeline right in front of you can smoothen your workflow too, you know what questions you need to ask your client and can prepare for the project accordingly.
 This further allows your team to be on the same page as you, and the project can seamlessly be carried out.